mndrix/ddata/README.md

 # Description

-# Changes in this Version

-  * ...
+Declarative data structures in Prolog.

 # Installation

-Using SWI-Prolog 7.1 or later:
+Using SWI-Prolog 7.3 or later:

     ?- pack_install(ddata).